LutroBuizel/FilterAffinity/README.md

 # <img src="128icon.png" alt="Markdown Monster icon" style="width: 64px; vertical-align: middle;" /> Filter Affinity

+## Original Description by Spotted Squeak

 Filters out unwanted artists/images while browsing on Furaffinity.net.

 Ever been browsing all the great art on FurAffinity and come across something you didn't like?
 Yeah, me too.
 So I made this.

 Welcome to Filter Affinity!